Grief Support Services

 Our services are offered at no charge, thanks to our ministry’s foundation.
 We accept both individual donations and grants.
 For more information call 206-320-4000 or visit.
 Providence Hospice of Seattle Foundation.
 We appreciate your support.

 Crisis Connections, formerly known as Crisis Clinic, offers an array of support services available to everyone in King County, Washington.
 Telephone services provide immediate, confidential assistance for people in emotional distress and in need of help.
 For immediate support call 866-427-4747.

-A virtual support group opportunity, on Zoom, facilitated by Providence Hospice of Seattle Grief Support Services.
-This group will be a monthly group specific for someone who has lost a partner or spouse in the last 18 months.
+A virtual support group opportunity on Zoom, facilitated by Providence Hospice of Seattle Grief Support Services.
+This is a monthly group, specific for someone who has lost a partner or spouse in the last 18 months.

-The group will be held on the second Thursday of each month from 3-4:30 pm, and will be an opportunity to be in a virtual community with others who are dealing with such a significant loss at this challenging time.
+The group meets 3 - 4:30 p.m. on the second Thursday of each month and is an opportunity to be in a virtual community with others who are dealing with such a significant loss at this challenging time.
 An intake screening will need to occur prior to participation.
 Please call 206-749-7702 for information and to register.

 The Safe Crossings Program is Providence Hospice of Seattle’s Pediatric Grief Support Program.
 This program serves any grieving child or teen requesting grief support in King County and offers all services free of charge.
 This is possible through generous donations from the community.

 - Events: Throughout the year, Safe Crossings offers seasonal events for grieving families to come together as a community in remembrance of loved ones who have died.